15 Signs of a Clingy Partner & How to Stop Being Clingy

 8. Understand that your partner does not have to meet all your needs

 We all have emotional needs.
 However, one reason why we end up being too clingy in relationships is also because we expect to meet all these needs through the romantic relationship in our life.

-However, if you want to become less clingy, you have to understand that not all your emotional needs will be met by your partner.
+You have to understand that not all your emotional needs will be met by your partner.
 Some of these needs will be met by your friends, others by your family, and some, in fact, by yourself.

 9. Take time to focus on yourself